Why Compare Retirement Planning and Mountain Biking?

 Again, this principle applies to retirement planning.
 The components of the plan are crucial.
-You need to account for all the proper elements, and if one is missing or not correctly configured, the whole plan suffers.
-We’ve seen countless horror stories of when people are missing something crucial in their plan.
+You need to account for all the proper elements, and if one is missing or not correctly configured, the whole strategy suffers.
+We’ve seen countless horror stories occur when people are missing something crucial in their plan.

 What Do You Need for Retirement Planning?

-We work with many people focused heavily on saving and investing for retirement in their working years.
+Many people focus heavily on saving and investing for retirement in their working years.
 This is a critical piece, but only part of a real retirement plan.

-It’s impossible to have the best investment and saving strategy if you haven’t thought about crucial components that affect it.
-Until you’ve thoroughly evaluated how taxes, social security claiming, life/long term care insurance, and estate planning jeopardize your retirement goals, you’ll always be missing something.
+It’s impossible to have the best investment and saving strategy if you haven’t thought about the crucial components that affect it.
+Until you’ve thoroughly evaluated how taxes, Social Security claiming, life/long term care insurance, and estate planning jeopardize your retirement goals, you’ll always be missing something.
 And missing something in your retirement plan could come at a steep cost once you retire.
 Another thing that is just as important as the components of a plan is who is building it.

 Have Confidence in Who is Building Your Retirement Plan

 A significant issue with bikes purchased from stores or websites not dedicated to cycling is the quality of assembly.
 This is directly related to who is building the bike.
 Most bikes bought from retailers like Walmart, Target, or even sporting goods stores like Dick’s or Academy, are shipped disassembled.
-That means store associates with little to no previous experience or training are tasked with assembly.
+That means store associates with little to no previous experience or training get the task of assembly.
 For this reason, most bikes bought from these sources require many adjustments before you should consider them trail-worthy.
 Would you feel confident riding down rough terrain at high speeds on a bike built by the target lady?